demotip/mexicio-hc-icr/scripts/icr_hancoding_pilot.md

 #   column_spec(1:5, width = "10em")
 ```

-It’s hard to get agreement out of all the coders of the 8 where we have
+It’s hard to get agreement out of all the coders of the 8, where we have
-all observations we get 3 thare the same across the board
+all observations we get 3 thare the same across the board.

 ``` r
 agree(select(ratings, contains("Person")))